In this article, we will learn how to create gradient backgrounds in Jetpack Compose using the built-in Brush API.

 startX – Starting x position of the gradient.
 Its default value is 0 which means left of the drawing area.

 endX – Ending x position of the gradient.
-Its default value is Float.POSITIVE_INFINITY which indicates the left of the drawing area.
+Its default value is Float.POSITIVE_INFINITY which indicates the right of the drawing area.

 tileMode – It defines what happens at the edge of the gradient (see the docs).